 PURITANISM has been described as the haunting fear that someone, somewhere may be having a good time.

-We’ve been locked up in our own homes for most of that time, and fun has been off the agenda — no pubs, no theatre, no cinema, no sport.
+We’ve been locked up in our own homes for much of that time, and fun has been off the agenda — restrictions and closures of pubs and restaurants, theatre, cinema, and sport.

 That infamous puritan Oliver Cromwell would be proud.

 Yes, these are heady times indeed for the modern-day Irish puritans and their kindred spirits, the health zealots.
-In particular, you sense they get a perverse kick out of the fact the pubs have been shut for so long.
+In particular, you sense they get a perverse kick out of the fact the pubs have been shut and then suffered restrictions for so long.

 Listening to NPHET, you sometimes wonder if the real virus isn’t ‘2019-nCoV’, but a terrifying and deadly combination of malt, barley, hops and yeast.

-Even when the pubs closed, and lockdown began, there were all sorts of dire warnings about people drinking too much at home.
+Even when the pubs first closed, and lockdowns began, there were all sorts of dire warnings about people drinking too much at home.

-But the puritans needn’t have worried: A few weeks back, it was revealed alcohol consumption in Ireland had decreased by 6.5% in a year.
+But the puritans needn’t have worried: it emerged early on in the pandemic that alcohol consumption in Ireland had decreased by 6.5% in a year.
 You would think this news would have our nannies jumping for joy... but not when Zero Alcohol, rather than the odd pint of plain, is your only man.

-The Health Research Board, while begrudgingly admitting alcohol consumption levels here had plateaued since 2013, went on to soberly warn us that alcohol consumption is “significantly higher” than the government’s 2020 target of no more than 9.1 litres of alcohol per person a year.
+The Health Research Board, while begrudgingly admitting alcohol consumption levels here had plateaued since 2013, soberly warned us that alcohol consumption was “significantly higher” than the government’s 2020 target of no more than 9.1 litres of alcohol per person a year.

 Ah, yes, Government health targets.
 Always just out of reach...

-But not to worry, because this week the Government found another stick to beat moderate drinkers with, when the Cabinet, after years of threats, announced the introduction of minimum pricing for alcohol.
+But not to worry, because this week the Government found another stick to beat moderate drinkers with, when the Cabinet, after years of threats, brought in the introduction of minimum pricing for alcohol.

 Taking effect from January 1, 2022, this will enable the State to set the lowest price at which alcohol can be sold, based on how much alcohol a product contains, so the more units in a bottle, the higher the price.

-While Ireland is slipping down the table of alcohol consumption, we remain top dogs in one area: Our alcohol is among the dearest in the EU... and now they want to do away with the reasonably priced stuff?
+While Ireland is slipping down the table of alcohol consumption, we remain top dogs in one area: Our alcohol is among the dearest in the EU... and now they are doing away with the reasonably priced stuff?

-All this on top of the recent spoilsport move to end discount offers for alcohol, and the edict to cordon off drinks sections in supermarkets, making people buying booze feel like pariahs.
+All this on top of the spoilsport move a year ago to end discount offers for alcohol, and the edict to cordon off drinks sections in supermarkets, making people buying booze feel like pariahs.

 A study a few years ago found Ireland’s alcohol prices were a whopping 174% of the EU average.
 The next highest were Finland (139%), Sweden (127%) and Denmark (123%).
 At the other end of the scale, Bulgaria was at just 56% of the average.